Rohit-pawar902/doker-cmd/README.md

 19)Networks available -: bridge(private to docker) ,host(public accessable by port) ,overlay(combination of multiple network)
 20)Interesting fact by using the container-name you can access the container ip ,if you are in a same network .example :- you have a container which wants to acesss the mysql so you just have to give name-of-mysql-container instead of ip ,it will recongnize you.

-21)bind-mount - allow your container to connect with local-dir ,and when any changes happen in the local-dir it will reflected in the the container.
+21)bind-mount - allow your container to connect with local-dir ,and when any changes happen in the local-dir it will auto-reflected in the the container.

 22)Volumes - shared-volumes(you can connect multiple container to one volm ,adv all container will share the same data) ,dedicated-volumes for configurations can exists here .

 23)Docker hub is default registry for docker-host ,you can change it or make you own docker-registry by having a container of it and now you can save your images on that.

+24) docker build -t tag-name .

+25)docker -t old/name new/name:tag

+26)docker exec -it nginx cat filepath / nginx -s reload

+27)/root/.docker -> it will contains the genrated credentials.

+28).dockerigone error has to find it is most frustrating in terms of building an dockerfile.